Game Capture Program

 Eastern Cape, South Africa

 Game Capture volunteers assist an experienced South African wildlife vet and their professional game capture team with wildlife relocations throughout the Eastern Cape.
-Volunteers are involved in every aspect of the capture from planning to immobilization and treatment, then transport and release.
-Training includes providing treatments, monitoring vitals, and physically transporting a wide variety of species.
+Volunteers are involved in every aspect of the capture from planning to immobilization, then transport and release.
+Training includes providing treatments as needed, monitoring vitals, and physically transporting a wide variety of species.
 Lectures and discussion groups with experts in the field allow for a comprehensive wildlife experience.
 Anyone with an interest in exotic medicine, conservation, or simply a once-in-a-lifetime experience is welcome to join!

 Click here for our most frequently asked questions.